ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

 H.  Company Credit Cards

-    k.
-Policy: A credit card provides ESIP personnel with the ability to effectively and efficiently make purchases in relation to the Board of Directors approved ESIP budget.\
+    a.
+Policy: A credit card provides ESIP personnel with the ability to effectively and efficiently make purchases in relation to the Board of Directors approved ESIP budget.
-        Guidelines\
+        **Guidelines**
-        1. The Board of Directors will approve the issuance of all ESIP credit cards.\
+        1. The Board of Directors will approve the issuance of all ESIP credit cards.
-        2. Credit cards will be issued in the name of the employee.\
+        2. Credit cards will be issued in the name of the employee.
         a.
-Current policy authorizes one user, the ESIP Executive Director.\
+Current policy authorizes one user, the ESIP Executive Director.
-        3. For employees other than the Executive Director, the card will have a credit limit of \$5,000.\
+        3. For employees other than the Executive Director, the card will have a credit limit of $5,000.
-        4. The card may be used only for the purchase of goods or services for official business of the ESIP.\
+        4. The card may be used only for the purchase of goods or services for official business of the ESIP.
         5. All purchases will be within current budget line item amounts.
-(See Fiscal Procedure for further details.)\
+(See Fiscal Procedure for further details.)
-        6. The person issued the card is responsible for its protection and custody, and shall immediately notify the credit card company and Executive Director if it is lost or stolen.\
+        6. The person issued the card is responsible for its protection and custody, and shall immediately notify the credit card company and Executive Director if it is lost or stolen.
-        7. The person issued the card must immediately surrender the card to the current Board Chair or Vice Chair when affiliation with ESIP has ended.\
+        7. The person issued the card must immediately surrender the card to the current Board Chair or Vice Chair when affiliation with ESIP has ended.
         8. The person using a credit card for purchases that cannot be substantiated as a necessary purchase for official business will be subject to disciplinary action

-    l.
+    b.
 Procedure: Credit card statements, along with receipts for all items to be paid by the ESIP, will be reconciled on a monthly basis by the Financial Manager and reviewed by the Executive Director.
 Receipts must show the date, purpose, and name(s) for